ssarfraz/QuoVadisTAD/README.md

 ### Important: Running Notebooks in Jupyter Labs:

 1. `cd` to the project root (or start a terminal in that directory)
-2. run: `poetry install --with notebooks` (has to be done only once) to install the required package for running jupyter
+2. run `poetry install --with notebooks` (has to be done only once) to install the required package for running jupyter
-3. run: `poetry run jupyter lab` to open jupyter labs
+3. run `poetry run jupyter lab` to open jupyter labs

 > When not running the notebook kernel from the poetry env, make sure to install the package and dependencies in the kernel env manually or install package from Pypi (**not recommended** as it might not be the same version as yours).

+Alternative for non-poetry users (not recommended):
+1. `cd` to the project root (or start a terminal in that directory)
+2. run `pip install .[notebooks]` (has to be done only once) to install the required package for running jupyter
+3. run `python -m jupyter lab` to open jupyter labs

 ## Notes